13. Managing the beamline#

 • The Windows desktop might start with a full-screen management application that looks like the figure below.
 You can close or minimize that window.

-• Double-click on the EC-lab icon.
+• Double-click on the EC-lab or Hiden icon.

-• Do some electrochemistry.
+• Do some electrochemistry or mass spectrometry.

 _images/Winvm_startup.png